-- y\true (1d array-like) Ground truth (correct) target values. - y\pred (1d array-like) Estimated targets as returned by a classifier. - sample\weight (array-like of shape (n\samples,), default=None) - Sample weights. - adjusted (bool, default=False) When true, the result is adjusted for chance, so that random performance would score 0, and perfect performance scores 1.
+- y\true (1d array-like) Ground truth (correct) target values. - y\pred (1d array-like) Estimated targets as returned by a classifier. - sample\weight (array-like of shape (n\samples,), default=None) Sample weights. - adjusted (bool, default=False) When true, the result is adjusted for chance, so that random performance would score 0, while keeping perfect performance at a score of 1.

-Returns balanced\accuracy
+Returns balanced\accuracy - Balanced accuracy score.